-At one time, it was expected that most people would get married and settle down to raise a family, but times have changed for even as birth rates have dropped below replacement levels, some are asking if it is even morally permissible to have children.
+At one time, it was expected that most people would get married and settle down to raise a family, but times have changed.
+Even as birth rates have dropped below replacement levels, some are now asking if it is even morally permissible to have children.

 In modern society, it is common for people to choose to have fewer kids, wait later in life to have kids, or choose to forgo parenting altogether.
 What is uncommon, however, is someone suggesting that becoming a parent is immoral.
 Nell Frizzell writing for British Vogue raises that question in her article, “Is Having a Baby in 2021 Pure Environmental Vandalism?”

 Frizzell begins the article by asking, “Is having a child an act of environmental vandalism or an investment in the future?
 Is it possible to live an ecologically responsible life while adding yet another person to our overstretched planet?
 Can I get away with it if I just never learn to drive, never get a dog and keep wearing the same three pairs of jeans for the rest of my life?”